-If you have a sensitive stomach that faces ups and downs on a regular level, then beetroot consumption in higher quantity is a big no for you.
+If you have a sensitive stomach that faces ups and downs on a regular level, then beetroot consumption in more than regular quantity is a big no no for you.

-Overeating with beetroots can lead to flatulence, cramping, bloating along with constipation and diarrhea at times.
+Overeating these beetroots can lead to flatulence, cramping, bloating along with constipation and diarrhoea at times.

-Those with gastrointestinal diseases or weak bowel movements should thus avoid consuming beetroot in huge quantities if not entirely altogether.
+Those with gastrointestinal diseases or weak bowel movements should thus, avoid consuming beetroot in huge quantities if not stop its consumption entirely.

 Many people report allergies to root vegetables, and same is the case with beetroots.
 While it isn’t that common, the condition can lead to irritation of the skin along with mild fever and chills.

-While there are many other side effects of consumption of beet juice including vomiting, problems with pregnancy, and gout, among others, the ten points as mentioned above are the most common.
+While there are many other side effects of consumption of beetroot juice including vomiting, problems with pregnancy, and gout, among others, the ten points as mentioned above are the most common ones.